quicwg/base-drafts/draft-ietf-quic-transport.md

 Token:

 : An opaque blob that the client may use with a future Initial packet.
+The token MUST NOT be empty.

 ## STREAM Frames {#frame-stream}